w5xd/ASW12V/construction.md

 <h3>Digital Input Test</h3>
 Install only the 3 banks of 10K resistors on the input shift registers.
+Now your board will match the photo above.
-They are labeled 1, 2, 3, and 4 on each of the 3 banks.
+They are labeled 1, 2, 3, and 4 on each
+of the 3 banks.
 These are the ones just above the input optoisolators.
 Install the ODD numbered ones first, solder and trim the leads.
 Then install the EVEN numbered ones.